grigoriyborisovstudios/simple-php-chunk-file-uploading/README.md

 ## Usage/Examples

-Used to bypass post_max_size and upload_max_filesize set in the php.ini by server administrators.
+Used to bypass upload_max_filesize set in the php config file by server administrators.

 ## Authors